deepanshs/csdmpy/docs/examples/2D{3}-datasets/2D{3}-datasets.rst

 ^^^^^^^^^^^^^^

 A common example from this subset is perhaps the RGB image dataset.
-A RGB image dataset has two spatial dimensions and one dependent variable with three components corresponding to the red, green, and blue color intensities.
+An RGB image dataset has two spatial dimensions and one dependent variable with three components corresponding to the red, green, and blue color intensities.